Okumikawa to the Wallowas: A New Life for Old Houses

-Toda Komuten in Shinshiro Japan and Zen House in Lostine Oregon formed the Kominka Cooperative with the aim of bringing traditional Japanese folk houses and reclaimed materials to the United States in order that people outside Japan will have opportunities to appreciate and enjoy exquisite traditional Japanese architecture and to ensure that these beautiful old materials will be given a new life.
+Toda Komuten and the Kominka Collective share the aim of bringing traditional Japanese folk houses and reclaimed materials to the United States in order that people outside Japan will have opportunities to enjoy exquisite traditional Japanese architecture and to ensure that these beautiful old houses and materials will be given a new life.

 Chairman of Toda Komuten